GridTools/gt4py/docs/functional/architecture/0001-Field_View_Frontend_Design.md

 #### What to keep
 ##### Assume FOAST is correct
 As per guiding principle (5), the lowering should not worry if the FOAST is incorrect or invalid.
 It is the responsibility of the previous parser and passes to sanitize the user code.

-#### What could be changed
-##### Ad-hoc pass management
-Since this lowering goes from a statement based AST to a functional IR, all the statements in the AST have to be inlined.
-This happens in one of the visitor methods currently which calls a FOAST pass, which is perhaps not ideal.

 ### Program AST (PAST)